csc7/PP3_CI_QCSDA/README.md

     This file is a summary of all days, containing the sheet "Statistics"with   the date and daily production (number of VPs per day, layout andpick-up).
 A second sheet, "Chart" reads and plots this information.<br>
     **This is the file where the list of points to be reacquired (for thenext   day) will be included, as new sheets, whose names will be "Redo_*category_issue_date"*.**

+### **Assumptions for this project**
+A daily production of 120 points is assummed to test the program.
+The files can have a different format depending on the recording equipment brand, type and version; however, all files are usually divided in a header and a table, so applicability for other scenarios would only involve a change the number of header lines (in the global variables of the program) and changes in the location of cells where the information needs to be read from.

 ## [Back to Index](#index)
 <br>